fluttercommunity/plus_plugins/packages/network_info_plus/network_info_plus/README.md

 ### Android

-To successfully get WiFi Name or Wi-Fi BSSID starting with Android O, ensure all of the following conditions are met:
+To successfully get WiFi Name or Wi-Fi BSSID starting with Android 1O, ensure all of the following conditions are met:

 - If your app is targeting Android 10 (API level 29) SDK or higher, your app needs to have the ACCESS_FINE_LOCATION permission.